andy-puertas/devmtn-notes/JAVA/high_order_funcs.md

     array === [1, 2, 4, 10]

 ## filter
+- Loops through an array and returns an array with only values we deem worthy
+- Expects a true or false return
 - Works just like a forEach function array.filter( function( item, index, arr) { } )
     array.filter( ( item, index, arr) => { } )